 Value from 0 to 1 describing the fractional range of positions in a ORF, starting from the previous in-frame stop and moving towards the ORF-ending stop to use in search for non-predicted, conserved starts in order for such starts to be considered an alternative to the predicted start.
-For example, a value of 0.25 means that the first quarter of the ORF is checked, a value of 0.5 correspond to the first half of the ORF, etc. Recommended to use the default value.
+For example, a value of 0.25 means that the first quarter of the ORF is checked, a value of 0.5 correspond to minConCovRatio_Stop through.
+Recommended to use the default value.